Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

-Deformation in compliant microchannels is studied by several authors in the context of pressure driven flows, where hydrodynamic forces within the fluid act directly on the channel walls \cite{wang2022reduced,martinez2020start,inamdar2020unsteady}.
+Deformation in compliant microchannels is studied by several authors in the context of pressure-driven flows, where hydrodynamic forces within the fluid act directly on the channel walls \cite{wang2022reduced,martinez2020start,inamdar2020unsteady}.
 In general, the pressure field associated with confined flow exerts a normal stress that deflects the channel walls, while viscous shear has less impact compared to tangential loads.
 The resulting deformation is resisted by the elastic restoring forces of the substrate, which are determined by the material properties such as Young’s modulus of the wall, Poisson ratio, and wall thickness.
 The coupling effect between the fluid stresses and solid elasticity gives rise to classical EHD interactions, in which the flow variation changes the channel geometry and alters hydraulic resistance \cite{ramos2021fluid,boyko2022flow}.
-Gervais et al.~\cite{gervais2006flow} introduced a compliance parameter to quantify this coupling effect and demonstrated that the characteristic wall deflection can be approximated as $\delta \sim p\,w^{4}/(E\,h^{3})$.
+Gervais et al.~\cite{gervais2006flow} introduced a compliance parameter to quantify this coupling effect and demonstrated that the characteristic wall deflection can be approximated as $\delta \sim p\,w^{4}/(E\,h^{3})$, where $p$ is the characteristic hydrodynamic pressure, $w$ is the channel width, $E$ is the Young's modulus of the substrate, and $h$ is the wall thickness.
 This scaling shows that PDMS microchannels can undergo a substantial deformation even at modest pressures, leading to a nonlinear increase in hydraulic resistance.

-Further, Christov et al.~\cite{chun2025experimental} expanded this framework for flow in soft channels, which exhibit altered velocity profiles, and develop mechanical instabilities such as collapse or valve-like closure under extreme confinement.
-In addition to such quasi static deformations, compliant microchannels can also exhibit dynamic interfacial phenomena, for example intermittent air invasion driven by pervaporation \cite{keiser20222intermittent}.
+Further theoretical advances have expanded this framework to capture how soft channels exhibit altered velocity profiles and develop mechanical instabilities, such as flow-induced collapse or valve-like closure under extreme confinement \cite{wang2019theory, wang2022reduced, boyko2022flow}.
+In addition to such quasi-static deformations, compliant microchannels can also exhibit dynamic interfacial phenomena, for example, intermittent air invasion driven by pervaporation \cite{keiser20222intermittent}.
 Many recent studies have considered this theory and extended it to viscoelastic and non-Newtonian fluids, highlighting the complex rheology coupling with the compliance parameter to reshape flow resistance \cite{boyko2023non,boyko2025interplay,chun2024flow}.
 This classical understanding of EHD theory provides the foundation for the present study and is further extended to involve the effect of electrokinetic phenomena to describe soft electrohydrodynamics coupling.